 New York State High School Business Model Competition

-Our annual NYSHSBPC offers high school students an opportunity to showcase their business plan in an educationally-competitive environment.
+Our annual NYSHSBMC offers high school students an opportunity to showcase their business model in an educationally-competitive environment.

 At this all day event held at Siena College in Albany, NY students present their ideas in front of their peers and judges (successful entrepreneurs, business men and women, institutional faculty) with the latter providing valuable feedback.

 Students will gain: